• Skip to main content

 • Cart

-Shō Poetry Journal is a nonprofit print journal coming out of a 20-year hibernation.
+Shō Poetry Journal is a nonprofit print journal emerging from a 20-year hibernation.
 We publish an eclectic range of poetry twice a year and publish audio features on a rolling basis.
 We strive to champion voices that have been historically underrepresented or overlooked.
-Follow us on Twitter or Instagram for updates.
+Browse a list of our contributors and follow us on Instagram for updates.

 Learn More